Gayatrimurali/Migrate-to-Azure/Challenge-Guide/Challenge0.md

 This local setup simulates your on-premises data center.
 In Exercise 2, you will migrate this locally running application to Azure App Service.

+## Objectives

+In this Exercise, you will complete the following task:

+   - Task 1: Deploy the Virtual Network and Subnets
+   - Task 2: Deploy Azure SQL Server and Database
+   - Task 3: Set Up and Run the Web Application Locally (On-Premises Simulation)

 ## Task 1: Deploy the Virtual Network and Subnets

 1. In the Azure portal, create a **Virtual networks**.